Nickamolin/PostFixCalculator/README.md

 <h2>Description</h2>

- - Programmed a Reverse Polish Notation calculator that accepts inputs and displays output via a command line
+ - This program consists of a Reverse Polish Notation calculator that accepts inputs and displays output via a command line.
- - Users are able to input strings of any length, with calculations done via pushing & popping off an underlying stack
+ - Users are able to input strings of any length, containing either numbers of operators.
+Input numbers are pushed onto the ouput stack, and input operators pop the top 2 numbers and compute a new number via said operator, with the result pushed back onto the stack.
+ - The program was initially built using C and GNU nano as homework in Computer Systems and Organizaitons 1, and was later rebuilt using C++ and VSCode in CSO 2.

 <h2>Languages and Utilities Used</h2>